Schedule Your Diagnostic Consultation

 Once you understand the challenges and motivations of your ideal buyers, you’ll need to create contextually relevant premium content offers that will live behind landing pages.
 Typical lead generation offers for this purpose include downloadable white papers, eBooks, checklists, and guides.

-Within the body of your blog posts and at the conclusion of your blog posts, make sure to link to the most relevant offer that you have that’s contextually-relevant to the topic of the blog post.
+Within the body of your blog posts and at the conclusion of your blog posts, make sure to link to the most relevant offer you have that’s contextually relevant to the blog post's topic.

-For example, if you have an eBook about flash storage and you’re blogging about common storage questions, make sure that each blog post promotes your most relevant available offer.
+For example, if you have an eBook about flash storage and are blogging about common storage questions, make sure each blog post promotes your most relevant available offer.

 Don’t Obsess Over Keywords

-Because of the large number of Internet users that are logged into Google-owned properties all day long, Google knows exactly which website pages are “sticky” and which cause users to “bounce” out almost immediately.
+Because of the large number of Internet users logged into Google-owned properties all day, Google knows exactly which website pages are “sticky” and which causes users to “bounce” out almost immediately.

 What does this mean?
 You must create remarkable content that’s highly valuable to your ideal buyer personas.